rjduran/cm/atom-setup.md

 You can also install packages (and themes) using Atom's package manager command line utility "apm" in the Terminal.
 All packages are installed in ~/.atom/packages.

 ``apm install file-icons``

+## Other Tweaks

+Hide Specific Files

+TO hide files or folders such as .git and .DS_Store, Check the box Packages > tree-view > Settings > Hide Ignored Names.
+This will enable the setting and use the list of "Ignored Names" shown under Settings > Core > Ignored Names.
+By default, this list consists of .git, .hg, .svn, .DS_Store, ._*, Thumbs.db, desktop.ini.